WKJM: History

-99.3 dates back to October 1, 1966, when it signed on as Petersburg based WSSV-FM, and simulcasted the Top 40 format of sister station WSSV-AM.
+The station dates back to October 1, 1966, when it signed on as Petersburg based WSSV-FM, and simulcast the Top 40 format of sister station WSSV.
 In 1970, then-owner Roger Bean, in order to concentrate on his more profitable cable TV operations, decided to sell the radio stations.
 WSSV AM/FM were then purchased by Eure Communications, headed by William L. Eure.
 In 1973, responding to changes in FCC regulations regarding AM/FM simulcasts, the FM station began a separately programmed automated beautiful music format under the call letters WPLZ, with the slogan "Music To Please".

 In 1979, the station switched formats to automated Top 40 as "99Z FM".
 In 1981, seeing that there was not an urban station on the FM band in Central Virginia (which had at that time only been served by four weak AM stations in Richmond), the station flipped formats once again, and became the first urban-formatted FM in Central Virginia as "Magic 99FM".

-In 1986, Eure Communications sold WPLZ-FM and WSSV-AM to Paco-John Broadcasting, headed by Philadelphia attorney Glenn Mahone, for $6.5 million.
+In 1986, Eure Communications sold WPLZ and WSSV to Paco-John Broadcasting, headed by Philadelphia attorney Glenn Mahone, for $6.5 million.

 In November 1987, WCDX, which had been through two previous unsuccessful formats, changed to an urban format.
 WCDX's stronger signal in Richmond caused WPLZ's ratings to drop.
 Paco-John, to compensate, purchased the 99.3 frequency in Fredericksburg and became a simulcast on both 99.3 frequencies, which brought WPLZ's programming in the northern areas of the Richmond Metro, including Hanover County and parts of Henrico.
 This simulcast, for a time, gave not only Fredericksburg an Urban station, but Charlottesville one as well.